Territorial evolution of the United States

 Territorial expansion of the United States; dotted area is the Louisiana Purchase.

-After Japan's defeat in World War II, the Japanese-ruled Northern Mariana Islands came under control of the United States.

 The United States of America was formed after thirteen British colonies in North America declared independence from the British Empire on July 4, 1776.
 In the Lee Resolution, passed by the Second Continental Congress two days prior, the colonies resolved that they were free and independent states.
 The union was formalized in the Articles of Confederation, which came into force on March 1, 1781, after being ratified by all 13 states.
 Their independence was recognized by Great Britain in the Treaty of Paris of 1783, which concluded the American Revolutionary War.
-This effectively doubled the size of the colonies, now able to stretch west past the Proclamation Line to the Mississippi River.
+This extended the borders of the new nation westward past the Proclamation Line to the Mississippi River.
 This land was organized into territories and then states, though there remained some conflict with the sea-to-sea grants claimed by some of the original colonies.
 In time, these grants were ceded to the federal government.

 The first great expansion of the country came with the Louisiana Purchase of 1803, which doubled the country's territory, although the southeastern border with Spanish Florida was the subject of much dispute until it and Spanish claims to the Oregon Country were ceded to the US in 1821.
 The Oregon Country gave the United States access to the Pacific Ocean, though it was shared for a time with the United Kingdom.
-The annexation of the Republic of Texas in 1845 led directly to the Mexican–American War, after which the victorious United States obtained the northern half of Mexico's territory, including what was quickly made the state of California.
+The annexation of the Republic of Texas in 1845 led directly to the Mexican–American War, after which the victorious United States obtained the northern half of Mexico's territory, including what became the state of California.

-As the development of the country moved west, however, the question of slavery became more important, with vigorous debate over whether the new territories would allow slavery and events such as the Missouri Compromise and Bleeding Kansas.
-This came to a head in 1860 and 1861, when the governments of the southern states proclaimed their secession from the country and formed the Confederate States of America.
-The American Civil War led to the defeat of the Confederacy in 1865 and the eventual readmission of the states to the United States Congress.
-The cultural endeavor and pursuit of manifest destiny provided a strong impetus for westward expansion in the 19th century.
+As the country expanded westward, the question of slavery became increasingly prominent, with debate over whether new territories would permit it, and events such as the Missouri Compromise and Bleeding Kansas reflecting that tension.
+Southern state governments proclaimed secession in 1860 and 1861, forming the Confederate States of America.
+The American Civil War ended in the defeat of the Confederacy in 1865 and the eventual readmission of the southern states to the Congress.